unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

           {
             "item": "electric_window_room_05",
             "text": "Oh, my, I can't take my hands off the bars anymore.
-[3] Aaaaaaahhhhhhhhhhh!", "death": "True"
+[3] Aaaaaaahhhhhhhhhhh!", "death": true
           }
         ]

 This define the use of the current item with the *mummy_room_07* item ID and with the *electric_window_room_05* item ID.
-As you can see the use wit the *electric_window_room_05* item ID you getting as result the death of the character because *death* is **True**.
+As you can see the use wit the *electric_window_room_05* item ID you getting as result the death of the character because *death* is **true**.
 And in the definition of *text* you can see a number into square brackets.
 As you can immagine this text is going to be divided in the part before the square brackets and the part after the square brackets.
 The first part is going to be printed at once, after a delay of 3 seconds (the number in the square brackets) it’s going to be printed the second part.

 You can define the word to separare the two items in the subsection *use_with* in **actions** section.